Overview

 ## c => [[2,4],[6,8]]

-You can also update the array with the result
+You can also update arrays directly.

 $a = $mo->array([[1,4],[9,16]]);